Carlobandini/SY55-Editor/README.md

 I coded it entirely in python 3.11, so it can be executed from the source having all the dependences or from the executables for windows / mac intel (no silicon for now)

+Please note that since I don't pay to be a certified apple software developer, the mac binary is blocked by the system.
+To allow it to be executed, just go to go to System Settings > Privacy & Security, then click on "Open Anyway" next to the blocked app.
+After receiving a warning message, confirming that you trust the app and want to open it.

 I didn't tested a lot, especially the windows version, so there will still probably be some bugs (any testing is appreciated)

 A known bug is that the keyboard controller doesn't work in windows, but since it's a dearpygui bug, I should not fix it immediately.